Mark808Johnson/react-weather-radar/README.md

 ### `React Weather application`
-Simple app written in ReactJS that returns information to the user about current and forecast weather in four locations in Finland:
+Simple mobile app written in ReactJS that returns information to the user about current and forecast weather in four locations in Finland:
 - Jyväskylä
 - Tampere
 - Espoo
 - Kuopio

 The app uses the Open Weather Map API to retrieve data.
-In order to access the API, a key is required that can be obtained by signing up (free-of-charge).
+In order to access the API, a key is required that can be obtained by signing up to the service (free-of-charge).
 Details can be found at:

 https://home.openweathermap.org/users/sign_up